chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

    - Thus, the overall minimum number of machines needed will be 5

-   - select `yes` if you want to configure backup in config
+   - Select `yes` if you want to configure backup in config
-   - select backup type from Aws S3, Minio, Object Storage, File System and NFS.
+   - Select backup type from Aws S3, Minio, Object Storage, File System and NFS.
-   - provide details for backup configurations like bucket name, access key, secrect key, url and region for s3, Minio or object storage, User must create the bucket themselves and make sure to assign correct [IAM policy for bucket access](/automate/backup/#aws-s3-permissions) if you are using AWS s3.
+   - Provide details for backup configurations like bucket name, access key, secrect key, url and region for s3, Minio or object storage, User must create the bucket themselves and make sure to assign correct [IAM policy for bucket access](/automate/backup/#aws-s3-permissions) if you are using AWS s3.
-   - in case of NFS of File System backup provide backup location path.
+   - In case of NFS of File System backup provide backup location path.
    - Now all set, we can find generated config in config.toml file or file name provided for config gen command.

    {{< note >}} Click [here](/automate/ha_cert_deployment) to learn more about adding certificates for services during deployment. {{< /note >}}